 Professor at University of Texas, Tyler.
 Her research agenda is to advance Human Performance Technology (HPT) through workplace spirituality, measurement and evaluation.
 Kim also has a rich background in corporate and project development, specializing in the telecom and internet application arena.

 In 1996, after the sale of a successful telecommunications company, Kim rededicated her life to the Lord and felt the call to pursue her left long dream – to help others in need.
 She began her non-profit career by serving in schools, becoming active in her Church’s outreach department and serving on various non-profit boards.
 In 1999, Kim took a step of faith and founded the Forrest Outreach Foundation/ Threads of Hope out of Christ’s concern for the poor and in memory of her father, Bill Forrest.

 Laura is the treasurer for SEED Charities, having held the position for over thirteen years, overseeing the financial administration and tax filings for the charity and all programs.
 She also donates her time to many other community organizations.
 Laura is a member of SMU Moms’ and Dads’ Club and Chi Omega Mothers Club of Dallas.
-She was a Girl Scout Leader for twelve years and held various leadership roles in her local Service Unit.
 She is a Lifetime Member of Texas PTA, having volunteered in many capacities at her children’s schools through PTA and booster clubs.
 Laura is very involved in her church, and currently serves as facilitator for Women’s Bible Study.
 She received a BS in Business Administration from UC Berkeley and MLIS in Library and Information Science from UCLA.